samjones00/docs/docs/_documentation/post-command.md

 ### Invoking APIs with Arguments

 To invoke an API with arguments we can use a JavaScript Object Literal which allows a wrist-friendly syntax for invoking any API including rich [AutoQuery APIs](https://servicestack.net/autoquery) which thanks to its human friendly output allows quickly inferring Query result-sets from a glance, e.g:

+#### Quote Arguments in Unix Shells

+Since JavaScript operators have special meaning in Unix shells you'd need to wrap the object literal in double quotes to have the shell pass it verbatim to the command tool without evaluating it, e.g:

+Windows / Linux / macOS:

+    $ x send https://techstacks.io FindTechnologies "{Ids:[1,2,6],VendorName:'Google',Take:1}"

+Windows Only:

+    $ x send https://techstacks.io FindTechnologies {Ids:[1,2,6],VendorName:'Google',Take:1}

+So requests that doesn't use any special batch characters can be sent with or without quotes.
+An alternative way to by pass the shell is to redirect a JSON Request body instead, e.g:

+    $ x send https://techstacks.io FindTechnologies < FindTechnologies.json

 #### Last 5 Recorded Dates of Vaccinated people in Alaska